Less Is More: Engineering Challenges of On-Device Small Language Model Integration in a Mobile Application: Background and Related Work

 \textbf{LiteRT-LM} (Google DeepMind)~\cite{litert} is a production-ready, cross-platform inference framework.
 It provides a native Kotlin SDK with coroutine support, GPU/NPU/CPU backend selection, Play Asset Delivery integration for model distribution, and full control over prompts and sampler configuration (\texttt{temperature}, \texttt{topK}, \texttt{topP}).
 It supports Gemma, Qwen, Phi, and Llama model families via pre-converted \texttt{.litertlm} format.
 Integration requires a single Gradle dependency.
 The SDK exposes both single-turn inference (\texttt{generateSingleTurn(systemPrompt, userPrompt)}) and multi-turn chat sessions (\texttt{createChatSession(systemPrompt)}) with streaming support.

 \textbf{MLC LLM}~\cite{mlcllm} is a community-maintained compiler-based framework originating from CMU research.
 It offers broad model support via TVM compilation but requires a heavy build toolchain: Rust (for tokenizer cross-compilation), Android NDK, TVM compiler, and per-model compilation steps.
-Its Android documentation states that emulator testing is unsupported and that known GPU freeze issues exist on Adreno hardware~\cite{mlcllm}.
+Its Android documentation explicitly notes that emulator testing is unsupported and documents a known issue on Adreno hardware: models with weight layouts using the \texttt{\_1} suffix trigger a 20--50 second system UI freeze at the prefill stage (first inference initialization); the \texttt{\_0} suffix layout avoids the issue~\cite{mlcllmandroid}.
 The model preparation pipeline (clone, compile, package) adds significant friction compared to downloading a pre-converted weight file.
 For a solo developer on a rapid iteration cycle, this toolchain complexity was a dealbreaker.

 \textbf{AICore / ML Kit GenAI}~\cite{aicore} is Android's system-level foundation model service, providing Gemini Nano through a high-level API.
 While it offers seamless deployment (model managed by the OS), it is restricted to Gemini Nano, a single model with no custom alternatives.
-More critically, it provides only predefined task APIs (summarization, proofreading, rewriting) with no raw prompt access, making iterative prompt engineering impossible.
-Device support is limited to recent Pixel and select Samsung flagships.
-For a game that needs custom prompts and must run on a broad device range, AICore was unsuitable.
+While ML Kit also offers a Prompt API (beta) for free-form text prompts, it exposes no sampler configuration (temperature, topK, topP), making fine-grained inference control impossible.
+Device support spans selected flagships across multiple vendors (Google, Samsung, Xiaomi, OnePlus, and others), but remains limited to specific high-end models with no CPU fallback for broader coverage (Table~\ref{tab:aicore-prompt-devices}).
+For a game requiring fine-grained prompt control and model selection, AICore was unsuitable.

 \textbf{Decision:} We chose LiteRT-LM for three reasons: (1)~\emph{full prompt control}, essential for the iterative prompt engineering documented in \cref{sec:strategies}; (2)~\emph{model flexibility}, which allowed us to swap from Gemma 3 1B to Qwen3 0.6B in under 8 hours without changing the framework; and (3)~\emph{minimal integration friction} (a Gradle dependency versus a multi-tool compilation pipeline).
 This decision paid off in practice: the ability to rapidly iterate on prompts and swap models was critical to the project's success.
 In a five-day sprint where four complete prompt rewrites occurred, any additional friction in the model-to-inference pipeline would have consumed days.